"Thugs-4-Less! Pay for six hits, and the seventh is free!"

 Dr Cruces: No, we do it for the money.
 And, because we above all must know the value of a human life, we do it for a great deal of money.

-- It is mentioned in one novel that they were inspired by a Klatchian (read Arabic) group identical to the original Assassins.
+- It is mentioned on occasion that they were inspired by a Klatchian (read Arabic) group, the drug-using Hashashin, resembling accounts of the original Assassins (Hashishim).
+However, descriptions of the Hashashin are sometimes parodic; apparently, they kept giggling at the way light reflected of their knives, swaying to music, and falling over.
 In Jingo, as Ankh-Morpork goes to war with the Klatch, Vetinari notes acidly that the Guild's boast of being so good that the Klatchians send their children there really means that Klatch's assassins know Ankh-Morpork's methods, have refined their ancestral skills, and have a working knowledge of the city's layout.

-- It is also mentioned in Night Watch that the Assassin's Guild does have a political opinion and, as they see it, will act for the good of the city if the Patrician's misrule is causing too much suffering.
+- It is also mentioned in Night Watch that the Guild does have a political opinion and will act for the good of the city, as they see it, if the Patrician's misrule is causing too much suffering.
 They never act on their own behalf, but are just there when needed.

 - Another of the Guild's duties is to maintain its monopoly on the trade.
-Demarcation being the greatest and most foolhardy of Morporkian crimes (with the possible exception of street miming), freelancers lucky enough to be caught by the Watch are considered to be getting off easy.
+Disregarding guild demarcation being the most foolhardy of Morporkian crimes (with the possible exception of street miming), freelancers lucky enough to be caught by the Watch are considered to be getting off easy.

-- The Hashishin are identified as the (possible) forebears of the Illuminati in the Illuminatus!! trilogy.
+- The Hashishin are identified as the (possible) forebears of the Illuminati in the Illuminatus!! trilogy, reflecting assorted flaky real-world conspiracy theories.

 - The Jhereg organization in the Dragaera books.
 Or at least one of their subgroups, the Right Hand.